sayanee/radio-amateur-exam-notes/00_license.md

 	- relevant provisions of the Telecommunications (Radio-communication) Regulations
 	- relevant provisions of the Radio Regulations of the ITC
 - amateur station license shall be displayed, in close proximity of the equipment, at the station's licensed address
-- transmitting frequency bands allowed of an amateur radio station shall be at the discretion of IDA
+- transmitting frequency bands allowed of an amateur radio station shall be at the discretion of IMDA
 - frequency within the limits prescribed by the Radio Regulations, annexed to ITC of the ITU

 ### Transmitting power